Statistics Notebook

 | Mean | Sum ÷ count | Symmetric data, no extreme outliers |

-| Median | Middle value when sorted | Skewed data or outliers present |
+| Median | The middle value when sorted | Skewed data or when there are outliers |

-| Mode | Most frequent value | Categorical data |
+| Mode | The most frequent value | Category data |

 amounts = payment_df['amount']

-amounts.mean() # arithmetic average
+amounts.mean() # average

 amounts.median() # middle value